F1F88/sm-ext-log4sp/readme.md

      *
      * "delete mySink;" actually just removes the reference to mySink from the SinkRegister
      * So the number of references to mySink object will be decreases 1
-     * But only when the number of references decreases to 0, the mySink object will be truly "deleted" *
+     * But only when the number of references decreases to 0, the mySink object will be truly 'delete' *
-     * In this example is: "delete mySink;" + "delete myLogger;"
+     * In this example is   "delete mySink;"    +   "myLogger.DropSink(mySink);"
-     * or: myLogger.DropSink(mySink);" + "delete mySink;"
+     * or                   "delete mySink;"    +   "delete myLogger;" */
-     */

     RegConsoleCmd("sm_log4sp_example2", CommandCallback);